Nik Kantar

 Summary

 Aside from my use of the above at work, I also maintain a few of my own open source projects and occasionally contribute to others’.
+These days I’m primarily trying to keep Starminder up and running, and exploring using agentic AI coding assistants.

 Adding to technical work, I’m fairly embedded in the Python community, having organized a conference of my own, being a regular meetup organizer, and attending other conferences and meetups frequently.
 I’ve spoken at both as well.